apos/rapid-bulky-wshc-by-apos/README.md

 BE AWARE: sometimes you have to press the "Donwload" button on the ESP32 to upload the code and you need the correct driver.
 Normally the USB-C variants are newer and have no problems.

-# 3D-printer model
+# 3D-printer model and parts

-You find all 3d files including Fusion360 and 3MF/STL in the **directory "3d" in this repository**.
-Each one is for a certain Version.
-These are work in progress.
+You find all 3d files for Fusion360 and the 3MF/STL in the **directory "3d" in this repository**.
+Each one is for a certain version.
+These files are work in progress.
 I design with Fusion360 and will update the files after every major milestone.

 The parts are very tight (no gap design).
 I like to use as less as possible screws (if possible no).
 Some parts have to be glued together.